-Revision rhinoplasty — or corrective nasal sugery as it is also known — is a surgical procedure that is performed on a nose previously operated to repair its shape and internal function.
+Revision rhinoplasty — or corrective nasal sugery — is a surgical procedure that is performed on a nose previously operated to repair its shape and internal function.

 Revision rhinoplasty is one of the most common of all “revision” plastic surgeries.
 First of all, it is one of the most difficult of all plastic surgery procedures to begin with, so there is a large demand for corrective secondary surgeries.

 There are a multitude of reasons for revising a previous “nose job”.
 These range from a thoroughly “botched” procedure performed by an unqualified or unskilled surgeon, to unexpected healing issues such as difficulty breathing, and finally a patient simply being unhappy with the appearance of their “new” nose.

 Often patients may feel mildly discouraged at having to undergo yet another surgical procedure.
 However, revision rhinoplasty is actually a very common procedure, and the benefits to the individual’s sense of self-image and level of confidence are significant enough to make it worthwhile.

 One of the most common reasons that our patients give for needing a secondary rhinoplasty is that they’re just not satisfied with their previous surgeon’s work.
 Your new nose needs to work in beautiful aesthetic harmony with your other facial features, which is something that many surgeons fail to recognize.